cooperrc/computational-mechanics/syllabus.md

 <!-- 1.
 When will you submit the assignment? -->
 <!-- 2.
 What help do you need? -->

-__Late Policy__: This is a **fast-paced** 5-week course.
-You must submit _something_ for every due date.
+__Late Policy__: You must submit
+_something_ for every due date.
 You can resubmit any assignment to get points back, but if you miss the submission date, its a 0.
-If you don't have any answers, write a question in each problem and I will give you feedback for you to resubmit the assignment.
+If you don't have any answers, write a question in each problem and we will give you feedback for you to resubmit the assignment.

 ## Feedback and Grades

-We will make every effort to provide feedback and grades within 24 hours.
+We will make every effort to provide feedback and grades within 5 business days5 business days5 business days5 business days5 business days.
 To keep track of your performance in the course, refer to grades in Google Classroom.
 You can resubmit any assignment with improvements, notify Prof. Cooper when you have incorporated comments.